PigeonCoding/simplex.h/README.md

     }
   }

-  // l_reset(&l); // if you need to reset the lexer and parse another file instead of creating a new one
+  // if you need to reset the lexer and parse another file
+  // instead of creating a new one
+  // l_reset(&l);

   l_free(&l);
 }